hopenbuild/App-hopen/README.md

     Start a fresh build --- ignore any `MY.hopen.pl` file that may exist in the destination directory.
 Cannot be used with `--build`.

+    Note that this **does not** completely delete the build directory and start over.

 - --from `project dir`

     Specify the project directory.
 Overrides a project directory given as a